emacstheviking/slomograb/README.md

 My son (and myself) both love trying to make stop-motion Lego movies but there is an absolute dearth of good free applications out there.
-I aim to remedy that will a cross-platform binary (under development) that uses D-lang and Vibe.d, this little utility was a proof of concept to get me into learning the libraries more and also to prove that I could actually grab an image from IPWebcam Remote.
+I aim to remedy that with a cross-platform binary (under development) that uses D-lang and Vibe.d, this little utility was a proof of concept to get me into learning the libraries more and also to prove that I could actually grab an image from IPWebcam Remote.